Pinkish-Warrior/CS50/README.md

-Here’s a polished **README.md** you can use for your CS50 repository:

----

 # 📚 CS50 – Harvard University

-**My learning journey through CS50’s Introduction to Computer Science**
+**Kick-off: My journey through CS50’s Introduction to Computer Science**

-This repository contains my notes, solutions, and projects developed as part of the **CS50: Introduction to Computer Science** course by Harvard University.
-It documents my progress, showcases problem-solving approaches, and reflects my growing skills in programming and computer science fundamentals.
+This repository is the starting point of my **CS50** learning adventure.
+I’m currently in **Week 2** of the course, and this space will grow as I work through problem sets, labs, and eventually my final project.

 ---

+## 📅 Current Status

+* ✅ Week 0: Scratch – **Completed**
+* ✅ Week 1: C – **Completed**
+* 🔄 Week 2: Arrays in C – **In progress**

+---

-## 📂 Repository Structure
+## 📂 Planned Structure

 ```
-.
-├── psets/          # Problem set solutions (C, Python, SQL, HTML/CSS/JS)
+psets/          # Problem set solutions
-├── labs/           # Completed labs and practice tasks
+labs/           # Completed labs
-├── notes/          # Study notes and summaries from lectures
+notes/          # Lecture notes and study materials
-├── final_project/  # CS50 final project
+final_project/  # Will be added later
-└── README.md       # You are here
 ```

 ---

-## 🚀 Topics Covered

-Throughout the course, I explore:

-* **C programming**: syntax, memory, pointers, and data structures
-* **Algorithms**: searching, sorting, complexity analysis
-* **Python**: scripting, data handling, automation
-* **SQL**: databases, queries, and relationships
-* **HTML, CSS, JavaScript**: basics of web development
-* **Cybersecurity fundamentals**
-* **Final Project**: bringing everything together

----

-## 🛠 Technologies Used

-* **C** for low-level programming
-* **Python** for high-level problem solving
-* **SQL** for database management
-* **HTML/CSS/JavaScript** for front-end development
-* **Git & GitHub** for version control

----

-## 🎯 Goals of This Repository
+## 🎯 My Goal

-* Track my learning progress
-* Serve as a reference for future projects
-* Share knowledge and solutions with other learners
-* Build a portfolio of computer science fundamentals
+To build a solid foundation in computer science, strengthen my problem-solving skills, and create a visible learning record from start to finish.

 ---